Cumbia (Colombia): Instruments

 The original instruments used for the Cumbia were groups of “gaitas and the ones of flauta de millo”.
 There are also many drums and other wind-like instruments that were used to create this music in the old days.
 To fill in the background of the music nowadays the musicians use “electric bass, trumpets, congas, and the accordion” as well as other instruments native to the region.
 This is an important aspect of Cumbia because it helps understand why the Indigenous and Afro-Colombians are both inventors of Cumbia.
 These instruments are also a big part of the Cumbia as they are what originally built the rhythm and styling pattern of the traditional music.

-Controversy on the origin
+Origin

 The origin of cumbia has been the subject of argument between those who attribute an indigenous ethno-musical origin, geographically located in the Depresión Momposina Province and those who argue the thesis of origin black African in Cartagena or even in Africa itself.
 The first, represented by personalities like the composer José Barros, writers like Jocé G. Daniels, sociologists like Orlando Fals Borda and historians as Gnecco Rangel Pava, and the latter by the folklorist Delia Zapata Olivella.